Covariant Cherenkov Radiation and its Friction Force: Field of a uniformly moving particle in an isotropic medium

 The determinant of the tensor on the left hand side is equal to zero, which means that the inverse can be performed only on a subspace.
 Such subspace of $A^\nu$ is spanned by the 4-potentials satisfying the Lorenz gauge $k \cdot A = 0$ where this expression can be inverted (for details see Appendix~\ref{app:inverse}) to obtain the propagator $D^{\mu\nu}$

 where the propagator is

 Although the form of the propagator~\req{eq:momentum_propagator} is valid in a specific gauge, this gauge choice is not relevant to our final result, which is gauge invariant.
 The second term in \req{eq:momentum_propagator} also does not contribute to the electromagnetic field tensor because it constitutes a gauge transformation of the four-potential and will be dropped, see Appendix~\ref{app:inverse}.
+The first term coincides with the form of photon propagator in material medium formulated by Schwinger et al. \cite{Schwinger:1974rq}.

 The position space form of the propagator is given by the inverse Fourier transformation

 where the tensor structure is given by

 We assume that the index of refraction is only a function of the invariant wavenumber, i.e. $n(k) = n(\widetilde{k})$.
 It is then possible to use the residue theorem to integrate over the other three momentum integrals (see Appendix~\ref{app:contour_int}).
 The result for the position-space form of the propagator as an integral over the invariant wavenumber is